annegentle/derp/cdn.md

 Cloud Files CDN requires files to be uploaded to a Cloud Files container.
 Then you enable the CDN on that container.

 Rackspace CDN just requires a web server, in any location, to serve content.
 This could include Cloud Servers, Dedicated Servers (with a Cloud Account), or any other system internal or external to Rackspace.

-Comparison:

-Rackspace CDN                             Cloud Files CDN Price tiered by region + request fees     Price Tiered with no regions, no request fees No need to change website code            Requires code changes to a website Improved features:  Custom SSL, Access    Limited purging Controls, Unlimited Purges
-Features for static and dynamic content   No custom SSL Designed for full site delivery	          Acceleration for static assets Available for use with any cloud or       No access controls dedicated server with public access
-Assets automatically discovered in        No "full site" delivery origin when requested

 ### What are the new features?
 ### How do I move from Cloud Files CDN to Rackspace CDN?